simpleTechs/dpd-passport/Readme.md

 Open your Dashboard and add the new Passport-Auth Resource.
 Then configure which modules you want to allow for your users and supply the required information for each module.

+Note: You may supply the baseURL (your website's root) via the environment variable `DPD_PASSPORT_BASEURL`.
+This is especially useful when you have a single codebase for testing + production environments.

 ### Usage

 Point your users to `/auth/{login,twitter,facebook}` to have them login (or signup) via the specified module.